QasimK/arch-desktop/src/26_video.md

 Ref: <https://wiki.archlinux.org/title/Mpv#High_quality_configurations>

 Note: Hardware-accelerated decoding can be overloaded if the decoding is too complex or the decoding units are being used by something else including other videos.

-TODO: profile for fast playback in this case.

 ## Recording